julifurjes/CDS_projects/visual/assignment3-pretrained-cnns-julifurjes-main/README.md

 ## How to run it

-1. Clone this reepository on your own device
+1. Clone this repository on your own device
+2. Download the dataset and place it in the repository
-2. Open Terminal at this folder or type ```cd assignment1-simple-image-search-julifurjes-main```
+3. Open Terminal at this folder or type ```cd assignment1-simple-image-search-julifurjes-main```
-3. Run ```bash setup.sh``` in the terminal at this folder to install the requirements and virtual environment
+4. Run ```bash setup.sh``` in the terminal at this folder to install the requirements and virtual environment
-4. Run ```bash run.sh``` to run the script itself, in the previously created virtual environment
+5. Run ```bash run.sh``` to run the script itself, in the previously created virtual environment

 ## Notes